AshenOneme/DiT-Based-Microstructures-Design/README.md

 </div>

-> **I am pleased to report the publication of my first article on automated design using a diffusion model https://doi.org/10.1016/j.tws.2025.113865.**
+> **_I am pleased to report the publication of my first article on automated design using a diffusion model. https://doi.org/10.1016/j.tws.2025.113865._**

 <!-- 逆向设计 -->
 * ## 🧭 **_Overview of the workflow_**